-The moveable alphabet is a large box that has 26 compartments, one for each letter, the vowels are blue and the consonants are red.
-The activity that the children do with the moveable alphabet prepares them for reading, writing and spelling.
+The moveable alphabet is a large box with 26 compartments, one for each letter.
+The vowels are blue and consonants are red.
+The activities performed by the children prepare them for reading, writing and spelling.

-The lessons can be done with 1 to 4 children who are all at the same stage of understanding letters.
+The lessons can be performed with one to four children who are all at the same stage of learning.

-Firstly place the box on a mat, you open the lid of the box of letters and place the lid under the box and let your child or children look at all the letters for a moment.
-You can then start to ask them to find certain letters by asking them to find “a” (phonetic sound), and ask them to place it on the mat.
-Ask them to find “c” (phonetic sound) and place it on the mat.
-When the children or child have finished finding letters, they place them back into their proper compartment.
-This is helping them to see were the letters are and reinforcing the sound of the letters and what the look like.
+Firstly, place the box on the mat.
+Open the lid of the box and let your children examine the letters.
+You can start to ask them to find certain letters by asking them to search for phonetic sounds.
+When the children have finished finding letters, place them back into their proper compartment.
+This is helping them to see where the letters are and reinforcing the sound of letters and what they look like.

 The next step is for the children to form words.
 The materials are set out as before.
 We start with words that have three phonetic letters.
 You can say to your children, let’s make the word “cat”.
 Then “What sounds can you hear when I say the word cat?”
 The children will say sounds they hear, possibly in the correct order.
 You place them in the correct order as they say them.
 If the children have not listed all of the sounds, say “What else can you hear?”
 Repeat this until the children have listed all of the sounds.
 You then read the word back saying each letter phonetically, then saying the whole word.
 You can then go onto making some more three letter phonetic words.